Sources of capital growth: Appendix B. Net output with human capital

 where \(C_{p}\) gives pure consumption.

 Yoram \citet{ben-porathProductionHumanCapital1967} reasoned that growth in human capital equals invested consumption plus self-invested work less human depreciation\footnote{Equation 4 in Ben-Porath's paper, summarizing his first three equations.
-His terms and notation differ from ours.}.
+His terms and notation differ from ours.
+He expressed his idea in Cobb-Douglas functions, whose values vary with scalars and exponents chosen, as opposed to our simpler algebra.
+We believe, however, that meanings agree.}.
 Let \(C_{s},\ W_{s}\) and \(D(H)\) show these flows respectively.
 Thus the combined arguments of Schultz and Ben-Porath arrive at

 Substitution of these equations into Eq.~\eqref{eq-a2} finds

 if Schultz and Ben-Porath and the reasoning here are right.

 {C.\arabic{equation}} \hypertarget{appendix-c}{